RESEARCH STARTER

 American Express entered the travel business in 1915.
 The company was already providing various services to travelers, from supplying tickets for their European tours to forwarding their baggage and packages.

 American Express issued its first charge card on October 1, 1958, eight years after Diners Club issued its charge card in 1950.
 A charge card differs from a credit card in that charge cards have to be paid in full each month and do not allow any outstanding balance.
 In order to position its card as the premium charge card, its card was offered for an annual fee of $6, $1 more than the Diners Club card.
-The strategy worked well and in five years, more than a million people were carrying Amex charge cards and over 85,000 merchants across the globe accepted it for payment.
+The strategy worked well, and in five years, more than a million people were carrying Amex charge cards, and over 85,000 merchants across the globe accepted it for payment.
 In 1987, Amex issued its first credit card, the Optima, which allowed customers to carry forward a balance.

 In its early days, as an express mail service, American Express used the image of a watchdog as its logo to symbolize the values of trust, security, vigilance, and service.
 The logo was particularly apt for the business in view of the important attributes of a successful mail service.
 The logo on the company’s cards, adopted in 1958, is described as a gladiator.

 In 2010, Amex launched Small Business Saturday, an American shopping event held on the Saturday after Thanksgiving, the busiest shopping period of the year.
-It was first observed in Roslindale Village, Massachusetts, on November 27, 2010, as a brick-and-mortar small business event as a protest against Black Friday and Cyber Monday, which are big box retail and e-commerce events.
+It was first observed in Roslindale Village, Massachusetts, on November 27, 2010, as a brick-and-mortar small business event as a protest against Black Friday and Cyber Monday, which are big-box retail and e-commerce events.
 Small Business Saturday seeks to support small, local businesses.
 In 2011, the day was officially recognized by the US Senate.

 The traditional banking system shuts out nearly 70 million Americans, leaving many out of the financial options available to the rest of America.
-In 2010, American Express launched the Serve and Bluebird cards in a bid to service such consumers and offer them convenient, low-cost options for managing and saving money.
+In 2010, American Express launched the Serve and Bluebird cards in a bid to serve such consumers and offer them convenient, low-cost options for managing and saving money.
 The move marked a departure from the company’s traditional focus on wealthy, upmarket sections of society.
-With Serve cards, consumers, including those with weak credit, can load cash and spend it in stores or online and also make payments to each other.
-However in January 2016, Amex shut down many Bluebird and Save accounts with no notice, in a move apparently aimed at curbing manufactured spending.
-Manufactured spending is the practice of gift cards, money orders, and other items equivalent to cash with a credit card that rewards miles or points for purchases.
-Points or miles are earned for the purchases and the funds are liquidated to pay off the credit card.
+With Serve cards, consumers, including those with weak credit, can load cash and spend it in stores or online, and also make payments to each other.
+However, in January 2016, Amex shut down many Bluebird and Save accounts with no notice, in a move apparently aimed at curbing manufactured spending.
+Manufactured spending is the practice of using gift cards, money orders, and other items equivalent to cash with a credit card that rewards miles or points for purchases.
+Points or miles are earned for the purchases, and the funds are liquidated to pay off the credit card.

 In 2014, American Express, as part of its commitment to corporate responsibility, contributed $32.4 million in over 300 grants to nonprofit organizations around the world in its priority giving areas of leadership, historic preservation, and community service.